readlang/focus-interval/README.md

 # Focus Interval

 ## Description
 This app is like a task management tool and a pomodoro timer mashed together.
-Using this tool, users will add their tasks with an estimated time for each.
-There is also an "attention interval" timer, which is a repeating interval.
-When the user starts the timer, the attention interval will check in at regular intervals so see if they are still on task.
-When the task timer ends, it will also check in.
+Using this tool, users can add their list of tasks with an estimated time for each.
+When the time for each task is up, the app will check in to see how the user is doing.
+There's also an "attention interval" timer- a customizable repeating timer which will check in at regular intervals to see if the user is still on task.
+If the attention interval timer is too intrusive, the interval can be made longer or not used at all.

-I built this because when you're doing something tedious or unpleasant, and in the opposite state of mind as Flow, it's easy to get distracted.
-The goal is to create a tool that is better (at least for my personal needs) than the offerings from todoist, apple, or microsoft.
+I built this because when you're doing something tedious or unpleasant (in the opposite state of mind as "Flow"), it can at times be easy to get distracted.
+The aim is to create a tool that is different and more actively helpful than the offerings from todoist, apple, or microsoft.
 I also wanted this tool to work well as a mobile website, a PWA, or a desktop website.

 There is a joke that people attending bootcamps always make a to-do-list app.
 Having gotten through Flatiron School without creating one, but wanting to push my design skills forward as a design-capable frontend engineer, I thought that now is my time.
 My personal goal in creating this was to build something simple (on a technical level) that would allow me to practice my UX design and styling skills.
 Although it is good programming practice, that wasn't the primary point of building the tool.